 What are Air Cooler Headers?

-Headers of air coolers are the boxes at the ends of the tubes which distribute the fluid from the piping to the tubes.
+Headers of air coolers are the boxes at the ends of the tubes that distribute the fluid from the piping to the tubes.
 The cover plate header design shall permit the removal of the cover without disturbing header piping connections.
 Fig. 9 shows a typical construction of tube bundles with removable cover plate headers.

 The bonnet header design shall permit the removal of the bonnet with the minimum dismantling of header piping connections.
 Threaded plug holes shall be provided opposite the ends of each tube for access.
 Holes shall be threaded to the full depth of the plug sheet or 50 mm (2 inches), whichever is less.